-OMAHA (DTN) -- Improving rain chances for northern Argentina, and a trend of dry conditions in the Southern Plains are the key weather items for the commodity trade's attention Tuesday.
+OMAHA (DTN) -- Rain prospects in the seven-day period for southern Argentina and the potential for heavy rain in portions of Brazil are the key weather items for the commodity trade's attention Tuesday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 Follow him on Twitter @BAndersonDTN

 (c) Copyright 2020 DTN, LLC.
 All rights reserved.